 The Office of Religious and Spiritual Life has been appointed by the College to provide leadership, services and programming in matters of religious and spiritual concerns.
 Or staff includes advisors and practitioners from specific traditions and we work with others on campus and in the local community to provide resources for all religious traditions and spiritual practices represented at Skidmore.

-We collectively are committed and devoted to ensuring lively, thoughtful and supportive contexts for Skidmore students, faculty and staff who wish to pursue spiritual interests.
+We collectively are committed to ensuring lively, thoughtful and supportive contexts for Skidmore students, faculty and staff who wish to pursue spiritual interests.
 We recognize that a spiritual/religious journey can be an important, balancing complement to the numerous challenges one faces in the pursuit of academic and career goals.

 While each one of us participates in and leads worship and study in her/his own religious traditions, our primary objective as a staff is to collaborate as a multi-faith team and work with all constituents of this dynamic community.
 Our aim is to promote enriching dialogue, meaningful ritual, and enduring friendships among people of all religious backgrounds, including those who claim no specific religious identity or tradition.